Guide

 5. What could an invoice maker do for you?

-• doing daily bank reconciliation to tell you which invoices have (and haven't) been paid
+• Track payments: Run daily bank reconciliation to show which invoices are paid or outstanding.

 6. Track time and materials better